 - The lowdown on your items.
 For starters, I need to know the wholesale price for each one.
 I also need to know if different sizes or colours are available, and those wholesale prices too.

 - Do you have minimum quantities of each item or pack of items?
 That is, do I have to order them in groups of 2, 4, 6 or have I got a free hand?

 - What’s the recommended retail price or RRP for each item?

 - Are any of these items bestsellers?
 Are you offering them in a new pocket size or are they back by popular demand?
 That’s the kind of thing shopkeepers love to know.

-Including a little photo of each item is a good idea if you can manage it.
-If you have lots of different items feel free to ditch the pictures and lay out the details in a table, but it’s great if you can fit them in.
-Although you’ll have high-quality product photos in your catalogue, lookbook or on your website, photos in the linesheet help the retailer keep track of what they’re looking at.
+A little photo or sketch of each item is a good idea here.
+If you have hundreds of different items feel free to ditch the pictures and lay out the details in a table, but otherwise it’s a smart move to include them.

 - General information about your product.
 This is anything I need to know that you haven’t said already – that might be what it’s made from, whether it uses recycled or eco-friendly materials, what the packaging’s made from, the dimensions of each item and who it’s made by.